 A few stray tears still falling from his sockets, Mistral pulled up on the edge of his cloak, turning to have it billow out.
 It blocked Sans's view of his brother for a moment before vanishing in the cold, winter air.

 Undyne looked up the second her vision went black, summoning a spear in case of ambush.
 When her sight cleared to reveal a short, cloaked figure with glowing tears barely visible under his hood, she immediately dismissed her weapon.
 "Hey, punk!
 What's with the waterworks?"
 She gasped as twin pinpricks of light, both filled with sorrow and rage, met her eye.

-"th-there's a human in the underground. sans and p-papyrus decided that they wanted to g-go through a couple puzzles to trick them before capturing them."
+"There's a human in the underground.
+Sans and Papyrus decided that they wanted to go through a couple puzzles to trick them before capturing them."

-The Captain of the Royal Guard narrowed her eye.
+The Captain of the Royal Guard blinked, surprised at the young skeleton's emotionless tone, before narrowing her eye.
 "They didn't report it immediately?!"

 Papyrus's brother flinched, his pupil lights trained on the floor.
-His bones were rattling loudly. "w-we noticed something off about that…human. i t-tried to point it out early on. it w-was wearing stripes and it already had an LV of 5!"
+His bones were rattling loudly.
+"We noticed something off about that…human.
+I tried to point it out early on.
+It was wearing stripes and it already had an LV of 5."

 Undyne gasped.
 "You mean they –"